Jodaviro/Jodaviro.github.io/README.md

 # landingpage
-This is my portfolio lanndingpage
+This is my personal website.
+Is a simpple webside created using Boostrap and deployed to github pages.